why choose us?

 Raising animals on pasture for its’ entire life requires more knowledge and skill than sending them to a feedlot.
 For example, in order for grass-fed beef to be succulent and tender, the cattle need to forage on high quality grasses, legumes and forbs.
 Providing this nutritious and natural diet requires healthy soil and careful pasture management so that the plants are maintained at an optimal stage of growth.
 High-quality pasture and hay is the key to high-quality animal product.
 So at Brinkman’s Farm, we practice pasture rotation.
 Cows move from one pasture (paddock) to another every day or two.
 This helps each paddock to recover and begin new growth before the cows are returned to this particular paddock.
 We grow and purchase locally grown high-quality hay for winter feeding.
 Grass-finished beef is usually more flavorful and tender because of the low-stress, pasture-fed program.
 By comparison, grain-fed cows are typically ready for market in one year; we raise ours exclusively in pasture for two years before sending to market.
 Picture contented cattle munching on lush pasture, their hair coats slick and shiny and no manure cakes their hide.
 That’s Brinkman’s Farm!
 Also on Brinkman’s Farm, we breed our cows the old-fashioned way.
 We do not practice artificial insemination.
 Our cows get pregnant by a very handsome bull!
 Ours is a “generational” farm, meaning we breed and raise all of our cows here in our pastures, so no parasites or diseases can come into our herd from outside sources.

-We purchased our farm almost 20 years ago and what an experience it has been!
+We purchased our farm almost 22 years ago and our first cow, Billie Jo in 2005 and what an experience it has been!
 Since neither of us were raised on a farm, we have had to learn farming language, how to drive a tractor, buy seed, bale hay, walk among 1200 pound animals and so much more.
 We have studied, listened and learned farming practices that fit us best.
 We also believe that we have been entrusted to be good stewards of our herd and land as long as we are here.
 We’ve come a long way from being simple city folks to hobby farmers!